Pasta with Genovese Sauce (Pasta alla Genovese)

 • When cutting the onions, you should expect to cry, at least I did.
 To help minimize that, run the raw onion under cold water for a few seconds before slicing.

-• Keep in mind, as you stir the onion sauce, the meat should fall apart.
+• Keep in mind that as you stir the onion sauce, the meat should fall apart.
 If it does not, you can easily break up the pieces (inside the pot) using a wooden spoon.

 • Our mom made this Genovese sauce for years.
 Sometimes she would add some fresh herbs like parsley or basil for more flavor.